nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-16-tfs-2012-issue-manage-group-membership-missing-from-admin-after-tfs-2008-to-tfs-2012-upgrade/index.md

 ---
 title: "TFS 2012 - Issue: Manage Group Membership missing from admin after TFS 2008 to TFS 2012 Upgrade"
+description: "Discover how to resolve the 'Manage Group Membership' issue after upgrading from TFS 2008 to TFS 2012.
+Get expert solutions and regain your permissions!"
 date: 2012-08-16
 creator: Martin Hinshelwood
 id: "7176"